IyanuThrive/cs104-project1-template/README.md

 > Question 2:
 > The formula for determining a firm's free cash flows is:
 > a. sales less operating costs and taxes less required investments in operating capital.
-> d. the required investments in operating capital divided by net income.
+> b. the required investments in operating capital divided by net income.
 > c. sales less operating costs and taxes.
 > d. sales less operating costs.
 >